-- (i) Part One will consist of formulating a Dissertation Proposal which will describe the area of study that the dissertation intends to address and the issues that it will seek to address and resolve by providing a bibliography of some of the existing literature on the area of study and where the candidate believes it is inadequate in answering questions that the dissertation will identify. - (ii) Part Two: The candidate will defend the Dissertation Proposal before a Higher Degrees Committee which will include members with specialist knowledge of the area of study.
+- (i) Part One will consist of formulating a Dissertation Proposal which will describe the area of study that the dissertation intends to address and the issues that it will seek to address and resolve by providing a bibliography of some of the existing literature on the area of study and where the candidate believes it is inadequate in answering questions that the dissertation will identify. - (ii) Part Two The candidate will defend the Dissertation Proposal before a Higher Degrees Committee which will include members with specialist knowledge of the area of study.
 If the candidate successfully defends the Dissertation Proposal, he or she chooses a supervisor or supervisors.
 If the dissertation is being written on the full time basis, the minimum writing of the dissertation is 3 years and the maximum 5 years.
-If the dissertation is being written on a part time basis, the minimum writing of the dissertation is 4 years and the maximum is 6 years. - (iii) Part Three: When the candidate has completed the dissertation to his or her own and the supervisor's satisfaction the supervisor will ask the school to constitute an examining panel that will consist of one internal examiner who is on the academic staff of the university and two external/internal examiners who have expertise in the field that the dissertation is concerned to address.
+If the dissertation is 4 years and the maximum is 6 years. - (iii) Part Three: When the candidate has completed the dissertation to his or her own and the supervisor's satisfaction the supervisor will ask the school to constitute an examining panel that will consist of one internal examiner who is on the academic staff of the university and two external/internal examiners who have expertise in the field that the dissertation is concerned to address.
 The three examiners will allocate a grade to the dissertation and if these grades indicate that the dissertation has the merit to proceed they will convene an examining panel and the candidate will have to make a public defence of the dissertation.

-24.4 Language Requirement
+24.4.
+Language Requirement

 PhD applicants are required to be proficient in English, and any other European, Arabic or Asian language, and an African language as may be demanded by their research.
-These requirements can be waved if the student provides proof or will be willing to take an examination as substitute.
+These requirements can be waved if the student provides proof or take an examination as substitute.